kawu/earley-facile/README.md

 >
 ```

-The `process` command searches for all chart items which the specified item can
+In particular, the `process` command searches for all chart items
-complement, as in the example below:
+which the specified item can complement, as in the example below:
 ```
 > process 1
 > process 2